-Computer Programmer ranked among the Best Technology Jobs in America for 2021 by U.S. News & World Report.
+Computer Programmer ranked as the #11 Best Technology Jobs in America for 2022 by U.S. News & World Report.

 Your ability to creatively solve problems in a logical, analytical way exhibits the foundational skillset for computer programmers.
 A career in programming may be right for you.